sauveerk/projects/AWS-Route53-Resolvers.md

 # Hybrid DNS

 When on-prem environment is connected to cloud, generally different domains are used to differentiate between resources.
-This requries hybrid Domain Name System (DNS) architecture that enables end-to-end DNS resolution of on-premise resources and AWS resources.
+This requires hybrid Domain Name System (DNS) architecture that enables end-to-end DNS resolution of on-premise resources and AWS resources.

- Below steps describe how to set up Amazon Route 53 Resolver  rules that determine where a DNS query that originates from AWS should be sent, based on the domain name.
+ Below steps describe how to set up Amazon Route 53 Resolver  endpoints and rules that determine where a DNS query that originates from AWS should be sent, based on the domain name.
 DNS queries for on-premises resources are forwarded to on-premises DNS resolvers.
 DNS queries for AWS resources and internet DNS queries are resolved by Route 53 Resolver.

- I am setting up two VPCs and attaching private hosted zones to them configured for separate domains.
-One of these VPCs will act as on-prem VPC.
+ We are setting up two VPCs, one of these VPCs will act as on-prem VPC.
+Route 53 Private Hosted Zones will act as DNS resolvers for these VPCs, these are configured for different domains.
+VPC peering is used to simulate on-prem to cloud connectivity.

  ![alt text](image.png)